 CMW Obligated Group evaluates tax positions taken or expected to be taken while in the course of preparing its tax returns to determine whether it is "more likely than not" that each tax position would be sustained upon examination by a taxing authority based on the technical merits of the position.
 Tax positions not deemed to meet the more-likely-than-not threshold would be recorded as a tax benefit or expense in the current year.
-For the period ended December 31, 2022, CMW Obligated Group has not recorded any such tax benefit or expense in the accompanying financial statements.
-As CMW Obligated Group was incorporated in 2022, no federal tax returns have been filed.
+As of or during the years ended December 31, 2023 and 2022, CMW Obligated Group has not recorded any such tax benefit or expense in the accompanying financial statements.
+Lifespace's federal income tax returns are open to examination for the year ended December 31, 2022, which would have included CMW Obligated Group.